Show

 Range

-Check the box to simulate heating (and drying) of the feed stream using a heating gas in the dryer’s heating section.
-If this option is checked you must add heating gas i/o streams using the designated heating gas i/o ports (hover the mouse pointer over a input or output port to display a description for that port).
-Also, if this option is checked, the “Heating” tab is displayed on the operation’s data dialog.
+Check this box to simulate heating (and drying) of the feed stream by hot gas in the dryer’s heating section.
+If this option is checked, you must add the primary gas i/o streams using the designated primary gas i/o ports (hover the mouse pointer over a input or output port to display a description for that port).
+Also, if this option is checked, the “Main Drying” tab will also be displayed on the operation’s data dialog.

 <No>